-Section 2.11: Interview Expenses
+Section 2.1112: Interview Expenses

-If prior authorizations are granted by the CommissionCity Council and budgeted funds are available, reimbursement may be made for travel and subsistence expenses incurred by applicants for employment interviews with the City.
-The position vacancy must be for a department head position.
+If prior authorizations are granted by the Commission and budgeted funds are available, reimbursement may be made for travel and subsistence expenses incurred by applicants for employment interviews with the City.
 The rate of reimbursement shall be the same as those established for City employee travel and subsistence.